TNPSC Group 1 Syllabus 2026 – Download PDF

 Selection Process

-• Preliminary Examination (Objective Type): A single paper with 200 questions covering General Studies and Aptitude sections, to be completed in three hours.
-Each correct answer carries 1.5 marks, with a total of 300 marks.
+• Preliminary Examination (Objective Type): A single 3-hour paper with 200 questions covering General Studies and Aptitude.
+Each correct answer carries 1.5 marks, making the total 300 marks.

 Exam Pattern